-- 3.26 Procurement-related complaints (Complaints) should be submitted to the Borrower in a timely manner, at the appropriate stage of the procurement process, and when so submitted, the Borrower shall address them promptly and fairly.
-Timeliness, in both the submission of Complaints and their resolution, is of critical importance in order to avoid undue delay and disruption in the project of which the procurement is a part. - 3.27 All Complaints shall be recorded by the Borrower in the appropriate tracking and monitoring system, as agreed between the Bank and the Borrower. - 3.28 Those Complaints arising in connection with contracts for which the Bank's Standard Procurement Documents (SPDs) are required to be used, shall be administered and handled in accordance with Annex III, Procurement-related Complaints.
-The contracts where the Borrower shall use the Bank's SPDs shall be specified in the Procurement Plan for the project. - 3.29 Whenever the Bank's SPDs are required to be used, a Standstill Period shall apply, unless otherwise provided under Paragraph 5.80. - 3.30 Complaints, other than those covered under Annex III, Procurement-Related Complaints, are to be handled by the Borrower in accordance with the applicable complaint review rules and procedures as agreed by the Bank. - 3.31 A Complaint that includes allegations of Fraud or Corruption may require special treatment.
+- 3.27 Procurement-related complaints (Complaints) should be submitted to the Borrower in a timely manner, at the appropriate stage of the procurement process, and when so submitted, the Borrower shall address them promptly and fairly.
+Timeliness, in both the submission of Complaints and their resolution, is of critical importance in order to avoid undue delay and disruption in the project of which the procurement is a part. - 3.28 All Complaints shall be recorded by the Borrower in the appropriate tracking and monitoring system, as agreed between the Bank and the Borrower. - 3.29 Those Complaints arising in connection with contracts for which the SPDs are required to be used, shall be administered and handled in accordance with Annex III, Procurement-related Complaints.
+The contracts where the Borrower shall use the SPDs shall be specified in the Procurement Plan for the project.

+- 3.30 Whenever the SPDs are required to be used, a Standstill Period shall apply, unless otherwise provided under Paragraph 5.80. - 3.31 Complaints, other than those covered under Annex III, Procurement-Related Complaints, are to be handled by the Borrower in accordance with the applicable complaint review rules and procedures as agreed by the Bank. - 3.32 A Complaint that includes allegations of Fraud or Corruption may require special treatment.
 The Borrower and the Bank shall consult to determine any additional actions that may be necessary.